rwc3030/nickyp_audio_tools_final_maxdown_1001/path/to/architect_notes.md

 3. **Extreme Value Handling**: The `handleExtremeValues` function is also repeated across multiple classes with similar logic.
 This could be centralized to improve maintainability.

 ## Bugs and Functional Issues
-- [ ] Bug: Issue with EQ control not responding to frequency adjustments.
+- [ ] Bug: Issue with EQ control not responding to frequency adjustments. **Status: Resolved**
-- [ ] Bug: Compression engine occasionally fails to apply settings after rapid adjustments.
+- [ ] Bug: Compression engine occasionally fails to apply settings after rapid adjustments. **Status: Resolved**
-- [ ] Bug: Reverb module does not retain settings after plugin reload.
+- [ ] Bug: Reverb module does not retain settings after plugin reload. **Status: Resolved**
-- [ ] Bug: Limiter control shows incorrect maximum volume indicator under certain conditions.
+- [ ] Bug: Limiter control shows incorrect maximum volume indicator under certain conditions. **Status: Resolved**

 ## Gaps to Feature Completeness
 - **EQ Control**: The EQ control needs a visual representation of frequency adjustments to provide user feedback.
-Additionally, a reset button for frequency bands would enhance usability.
+Additionally, a reset button for frequency bands would enhance usability. **Status: Pending**
-- **Compression Engine**: The compression engine requires a visual meter to indicate gain reduction, which is essential for users to understand the effect of their settings.
+- **Compression Engine**: The compression engine requires a visual meter to indicate gain reduction, which is essential for users to understand the effect of their settings. **Status: Pending**
-- **Reverb Module**: The reverb module should include a preset management system to allow users to save and recall their favorite settings easily.
+- **Reverb Module**: The reverb module should include a preset management system to allow users to save and recall their favorite settings easily. **Status: Pending**
-- **Limiter Control**: The limiter control needs an audible feedback mechanism to alert users when the maximum volume threshold is approached, ensuring they can make adjustments before distortion occurs.
+- **Limiter Control**: The limiter control needs an audible feedback mechanism to alert users when the maximum volume threshold is approached, ensuring they can make adjustments before distortion occurs. **Status: Pending**

 ## Project Status Summary
 ### Completed Tasks